Navigating Conflict

 attachment theory

 One lens of looking at a couples dynamic is attachment theory.
 According to attachment theory, our childhood experiences with our parents or caregivers shape how safe we feel in relationships.
-The common attachment categories are anxious attachment, secure attachment, and avoidant attachment.
-I like to look at attachment less as solid categories, and more on a spectrum of behavior.
+The main attachment categories are anxious attachment, secure attachment, and avoidant attachment.
+I like to look at attachment less as solid categories and more on a spectrum of behavior.
 As we do our own therapeutic work, we can become more secure and find “earned security.”